XLDB

-XLDB (eXtremely Large DataBases) is a yearly conference about databases, data management and analytics.
+XLDB (eXtremely Large DataBases) was a yearly conference about databases, data management and analytics held from 2007 to 2019.
 The definition of extremely large refers to data sets that are too big in terms of volume (too much), and/or velocity (too fast), and/or variety (too many places, too many formats) to be handled using conventional solutions.
-This conference deals with the high-end of very large databases (VLDB).
-It was conceived and it is chaired by Jacek Becla.
+This conference dealt with the high-end of very large databases (VLDB).
+It was conceived and chaired by Jacek Becla.

 History

 In October 2007, data experts gathered at SLAC National Accelerator Lab for the First Workshop on Extremely Large Databases.
 As a result, the XLDB research community was formed to meet the rapidly growing demands of the largest data systems.
 In addition to the original invitational workshop, an open conference, tutorials, and annual satellite events on different continents were added.
 The main event, held annually at Stanford University gathers over 300 attendees.
 XLDB is one of the data systems events catering to both academic and industry communities.
 For 2009, the workshop was co-located with VLDB 2009 in France to reach out to non-US research communities.
 XLDB 2019 followed Stanford's Conference on Systems and Machine Learning (SysML).